 The complexity of core IT systems leads to high operating costs for healthcare organizations, long wait times for patients, and frustrations for staff.
 People are used as the glue between systems, transferring data with printouts and rekeying information across multiple processes.
 By automating processes, healthcare organizations can improve back-office operations significantly.

 By improving back-office systems and introducing the type of self-service channels that people have become used to in other areas of their lives, healthcare providers can improve the patient experience by some margin.
 From self-service portals to self-check-in kiosks, digital workers are helping patients find more convenient ways to access care that reduces the time they spend filling out paperwork and sitting in the waiting room.

 Driving down costs, ensuring financial efficiencies, and innovating new revenue streams are all central to meeting and maintaining desired service standards.
 This means ensuring operating costs are kept low, processes are running efficiently and new ideas can be implemented at pace.
 It can be delivered by flexing existing resources to meet peaks in demand, for example, or by introducing new billable services without needing to add additional headcount.

 From making sure that staff has the time to focus on what they love to ensuring wards are full of diverse skill sets, it’s essential that teams have access to the time, energy, and resources they need.
 Whether training digital workers to manage simple activities that come with recruiting and onboarding new staff or automating contact centers, healthcare providers can improve employee experiences across the board.

 As well as improving working practices and patient experiences, intelligent automation and RPA can help with the critically important issue of eliminating human error by reducing inefficient practices, such as rekeying data.
-If there is one central version of the truth about patient information, accessed by automated systems supported by digital workers, then there will less chance of mistakes being made.
+If there is one central version of the truth about patient information, accessed by automated systems supported by digital workers, then there will be less chance of mistakes being made.